Dr Doreen Lau

 Summary

-Dr Lau has received multiple international awards for her contributions to cancer immunology and imaging research.
-These include the 1st Place William G. Negendank Young Investigator Award from the International Society for Magnetic Resonance in Medicine for cancer imaging (2018), the Women in Molecular Imaging Network Scholar Award from the World Molecular Imaging Society (2019), a Top 3 PhD Award from the European Society for Molecular Imaging (2021), and the Merit Travel Grant and Best Poster Award in Immuno-oncology Biomarker Development from the European Society for Medical Oncology (2023).
-In recognition of her achievements as an early-career scientist, she was awarded a Junior Research Fellowship in Sciences from Wolfson College, University of Oxford in 2022.
+Her research contributions to cancer immunology and imaging have been recognised with multiple international awards, including the 1st Place William G. Negendank Young Investigator Award in Cancer Imaging (ISMRM, 2018), the Women in Molecular Imaging Network Scholar Award (WMIS, 2019), a Top 3 PhD Award (ESMI, 2021), the Merit Travel Grant and Best Poster Award in Immuno-Oncology Biomarker Development (ESMO, 2023), and the Best Flash Talk in Cancer Immunology (CAMS-Oxford Institute, 2023).
+In recognition of her achievements as an early-career scientist, she was also elected to a Junior Research Fellowship in Sciences at Wolfson College, University of Oxford, in 2022.

 Qualifications